ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 - Redbank House (Westmead Hospital) - Our focus
 - Sydney Children Hospital

-People interviewed include:
+Around 25 peopel interviewed include:
 - Patients going for monthly checkup
-- Parents of chidlren participating in the treatment program
+- Relative and parents of chidlren participating in the treatment program
-- Social workers
+- Social workers in the hospitals

 ### Shadowing